-The nature of economics is cycles because expectations and price information is imperfect and there is a difference between real and nominal value.
+The nature of economics is a cycle because expectations and price information is imperfect and there is a difference between real and nominal value.
 The question is when is the next economic collapse and what sector will be the impetus?
 The purpose here is to clarify the cause of economic boom and bust cycles and try to identify which sectors at this time could potentially cause an economic crisis.
-Prognosticators and book writes perpetually forecast doom and gloom to make the news.
-However, lets look at the real economics of a business cycle.
-It is cause by price and value divergence, that is a malfunction in the pricing mechanism.
+Prognosticators and writers perpetually forecast doom and gloom to make the news.
+However, let us look at the real economics of a business cycle.
+It is caused by price and value divergence, that is a malfunction in the pricing mechanism.

 What causes an economic crisis, collapse or panic?